fun4seb/GitNotes/2021 ~ Fall/GEOG 290/GEOG290 - Week 3.md

     - Idea that our imagination constructs the world we live in

 ## Environmental Imaginaries
+- **Environmental imaginary** = ones unique vision of the world
+    - The material conditions of ones environment shapes their conception of what "environment" even means and this impacts how they choose to solve problems or perceive issues

 - Different environmental imaginaries make sense of the environment in quite different ways
     - Some environmental imaginaries focus on a non-human natural world, others describe human-populated rural and forested environments, the urban environment, or even the whole world!
     - **The spatial and material conditions of an environment influence the environmental imaginaries that may emerge from it**; ones understanding of their environment will develop very differently depending on the space they occupy and the environment that shaped them